-My country, which has just completed a democratic and pluralistic process under conditions of stability and transparency that are known to you, does not reject out of hand any additional clause of a social or humanitarian nature.
+Mauritania, which has just completed a democratic and pluralistic process under conditions of stability and transparency that are known to you, does not reject out of hand any additional clause of a social or humanitarian nature.
 However, we cannot accept a mere non-speaking role; in this connection we deem it essential to draw the attention of this entire Meeting to our complete and irreversible adherence to the new trade order.

-That adherence does not preclude a few observations regarding the object and philosophy of the World Trade Organization; it seems to us essential to take into account the experience of the organizations and agencies established nearly 50 years ago in order to escape certain misdeals and the temptation of the most powerful to establish a hegemony.
+That adherence does not preclude a few observations regarding the object and philosophy of the World Trade Organization.
+It seems to us essential to take into account the experience of the organizations and agencies established nearly 50 years ago in order to escape certain misdeals and the temptation of the most powerful to establish a hegemony.
 It would be desirable, and is our desire, that the World Trade Organization should be apolitical.
-The Organization should avoid any form of exclusion, and to that end we wish that all the countries of the world may be members of it; in particular we consider it important that the People's Republic of China should be a founder Member of the World Trade Organization.
+It should avoid any form of exclusion or discrimination.

+To that end we wish that all the countries of the world may be members of it; in particular we consider it important that China should not only resume its place in the GATT, but be a founder member of the World Trade Organization.